Resampling-based confidence intervals and bands for the average treatment effect in observational studies with competing

 \section{Discussion}

 The article at hand compares three resampling methods for the derivation of confidence intervals and bands for the average treatment effect in competing risks settings.
 As our simulations show, the wild bootstrap yields correct coverage levels for pointwise confidence intervals in the presence of rather small data sets, provided that sufficient events have been observed until the considered time point.
 This applies regardless of the type of multiplier that is implemented (i.e.~standard normal, centered Poisson, or weird bootstrap multipliers).
 The theory behind the wild bootstrap relies on martingales and therefore accommodates counting processes, which are naturally used to represent time-to-event data.
 As a consequence, it is straightforward to tackle common issues in survival analysis, such as e.g.~left-truncation.
 (Note the controversy about left-truncation in causal contexts, though, cf.~\citealp{vandenbroucke2015point, hernan2015counterpoint}.)
 In case that competing events prevail, one may prefer the influence function approach, however, and if earlier time points are examined, the classical bootstrap seems to be a reasonable choice.
-Both the nonparametric bootstrap as well as the wild bootstrap achieve accurate coverages with respect to time-simultaneous confidence bands, the former being more suitable in the presence of strong treatment effects.
+The latter also achieves very accurate coverages with respect to time-simultaneous confidence bands.
 As the amount of available data increases, the differences between the distinct resampling approaches fade away.
 Efron's simple bootstrap, which is most commonly used in practice, requires considerable computation time, however.
 What is more, dependencies might cause issues with this resampling method \citep{singh1981on, friedrich2017permuting, ruehl2022general}, even though our simulations did not disclose any major bias in this context. \\ The three covered approaches were additionally compared given real data on the long-term survival among patients with early-stage Hodgkin's disease \citep{pintilie2006competing}.
 While the outcomes resulting from the influence function approach and the wild bootstrap are fairly similar, Efron's bootstrap generated wider intervals and, in particular, bands.